cmaclell/human-like-learning-2024/aaai24-ss.md

 | Symposium Takes Place at Stanford University      | March 25-27, 2024   |

 ### Submission Details:
-- We invite submissions of abstracts, either short (minimum one paragraph) or extended (up to 2 pages).
+- We invite submissions of abstracts.
+We have no hard length requirements, but recommend a short (minimum one paragraph) or extended format (up to 2 pages).
 - Abstracts can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.
 Also, we plan to link to the titles/abstracts in